AdobeDocs/commerce-admin.en/help/customers/customer-groups.md

 description: Customer groups determine which discounts are available and the tax class that is associated with the group.
 ---

-# [!DNL Customers Groups]
+# Customer groups

-[!DNL Customers Groups] determine which discounts are available and the tax class that is associated with the group.
+Customer groups determine which discounts are available and the tax class that is associated with the group.
 The default customer groups are General, Not Logged In, and Wholesale.

 ![Customer Groups](assets/customer-groups.png))<!-- zoom -->

-## Filter [!DNL Customers Group]
+## Filter the [!UICONTROL Customer Groups] list

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Customer Groups]**.